-This study examines the ways in which Buddhists in North America in the early twentieth century utilized the language of race sciences in order to present themselves as carriers of a superior religious tradition.
-This tradition was presented as spiritually and racially superior, and therefore overturned colonial narratives of Asian Buddhist inferiority.
-By studying interactions of Buddhists and race sciences, we are able to nuance the historiography of Buddhism in North America, connecting it to broader global networks, as well as display instances of Asian agency in the development of Buddhist Modernism.
-Furthermore, the place of race sciences in American society in the early twentieth century, and connections between Buddhism and scientific racism problematizes reified terms like "modern" and "science."
-What was once considered the most cutting-edge scientific development of the age, utilized by early Buddhist in North America, is now considered socially repugnant.
+This study examines the ways in which Buddhists in North America in the early twentieth century utilized the language of racial science to present themselves as carriers of a superior religious tradition.
+This tradition was presented as spiritually and racially superior, which acted to overturn colonial narratives of Asian Buddhist inferiority.
+By studying the intersections between Buddhists and scientific racism we are able to nuance the historiography of Buddhism in North America, connect it to broader global networks, as well as display instances of Asian agency in the development of Buddhist Modernism.
+The place of scientific racism in American society in the early twentieth century will be examined, and it will be asserted that the connections between Buddhism and these theories problematizes reified terms like "modern" and "science."
+What was once considered the most cuttingedge scientific development of the age, utilized by early Buddhists in North America, is now considered socially repugnant.

-Keywords: History, Buddhism in North America, Buddhism and Science.
+Keywords: History, Buddhism in North America, Buddhism and Science, Scientific Racism, Buddhist Modernism.

-ccording to British Member of Parliament Philip Snowden in a 1926 article published in The Young East, "The most formidable problem before the world today, and especially for the Western nations, is the awakening of the 'subject' races."
-Race science is a broad term that encompasses a number of scientific theories from the early twentieth century that equated racial characteristics to biology and therefore justified certain perceptions of human evolution, intelligence, phrenology, and even eugenics.
-In the early twentieth century, then, many within the scientific community believed that evolutionary biology could explain the development of human races.
-These scientists separated human populations by phenotype, a category which was then combined with other scientific categories of the time to explain racial differences and socialevolutionary trajectories.
+ccording to British Member of Parliament Philip Snowden in a 1926 article published in The Young East,1 "The most formidable problem before the world today, and especially for the Western nations, is the awakening of the 'subject' races."
+2 Race science is a broad term that encompasses a number of scientific theories from the early twentieth century that equated racial characteristics to biology and therefore justified certain perceptions of human evolution, intelligence, phrenology, and even eugenics.
+In the early twentieth century, then, many within the scientific community believed that evolutionary biology could explain the development of human races.3 These scientists separated human populations by phenotype, a category which was then combined with other scientific categories of the time to explain racial differences and social-evolutionary trajectories.
 This erroneous positing of social characteristics and development from the predetermined science of race was considered the most progressive science of the day.
-While this twentieth century pseudo-science must be differentiated from the science of the twentyfirst century, it will be important to note that in both contexts the term "science" is reified to the point where it becomes equivalent to truth.
+While this twentieth century pseudo-science must be differentiated from the science of the twenty-first century, it will be important to note that in both contexts the term "science" is reified to the point where it becomes equivalent to truth.
 This means that in the early twentieth century scientific racism was considered by many to be scientific truth-just like biology or physics today.
 The rush to reify science as essentialized truth helps to explain why the United States underwent its own "eugenics craze" during the Progressive Era, reaching its zenith in 1927 when states began legislating eugenic sterilization laws for "unfit" citizens.